syncfusion-content/blazor-docs/blazor/gantt-chart/sorting.md

 ![Sorting in Blazor Gantt Chart](images/blazor-gantt-chart-sorting.png)

-## Clear all the sorted Columns dynamically
+## Clear all the sorted columns dynamically

 In the Gantt Chart component, you can clear all the sorted columns and return to previous position using the [ClearSortingAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_ClearSortingAsync) public method.
 The following code snippet shows how to clear all the sorted columns by clicking the custom button.